ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ~~~~~~~~~~

 The server updates the authorization document by updating its representation of
-the challenge with the response fields provided by the client.
+the challenge with the response object provided by the client.
 The server MUST
 ignore any fields in the response object that are not specified as response
 fields for this type of challenge.
 The server provides a 200 (OK) response
 with the updated challenge object as its body.